dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-and-win32-interoperation.md

 ### Hwnds Inside WPF

 You can think of <xref:System.Windows.Interop.HwndHost> as a special control.
-(Technically, <xref:System.Windows.Interop.HwndHost> is a <xref:System.Windows.FrameworkElement> derived class, not a <xref:System.Windows.Controls.Control> derived class, but it can be considered a control for purposes of interoperation.) <xref:System.Windows.Interop.HwndHost> abstracts the underlying Win32 nature of the hosted content such that the remainder of [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] considers the hosted content to be another control-like object, which should render and process input. <xref:System.Windows.Interop.HwndHost> generally behaves like any other [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] <xref:System.Windows.FrameworkElement>, although there are some important differences around output (drawing and graphics) and input (mouse and keyboard) based on limitations of what the underlying HWNDs can support.
+(Technically, <xref:System.Windows.Interop.HwndHost> is a <xref:System.Windows.FrameworkElement> derived class, not a <xref:System.Windows.Controls.Control> derived class, but it can be considered a control for purposes of interoperation.) <xref:System.Windows.Interop.HwndHost> abstracts the underlying Win32 nature of the hosted content such that the remainder of WPF considers the hosted content to be another control-like object, which should render and process input. <xref:System.Windows.Interop.HwndHost> generally behaves like any other WPF <xref:System.Windows.FrameworkElement>, although there are some important differences around output (drawing and graphics) and input (mouse and keyboard) based on limitations of what the underlying HWNDs can support.

 #### Notable Differences in Output Behavior